Haysam-Bin-Tahir/uw-node-assignment/project-requirements-spec.md

 # Yapily Integration Project Requirements

+> **Note**: This document is a development resource used during the implementation phase of the project.
+It outlines the original requirements and specifications that guided the development process.

 ## 1. Overview & Estimated Time
 This exercise is designed to showcase familiarity with Node.js, external API integrations, and basic DevOps, without being overwhelming.